Mature Masculine

 Borrowed Medicine

 He knows the words but not the weight.
-He can describe the dark night of the soul because he's read about it, not because he's survived it.
-He maps territories he's never walked.
+He can describe the dark night of the soul because he's felt sad before, not because he walked through the underworld and returned with seeds of life.
+He maps territories but doesn't want to go there.
 His medicine is borrowed from those who actually bled for it.

-This is why nothing he does actually heals anyone.
-He's handing out prescriptions he's never swallowed himself.
+This is why nothing he does truly heals.
+He skims the surface while speaking as if there is depth.
 The words sound right but there's nothing behind them.

 He denies his own pain.
-He's so busy seeing everyone else's wounds that he never looks at his own.
-His expertise in others' suffering is flight from his own.
+He's so busy seeing everyone else's wounds, and selling to them, that he never looks at his own.
+His expertise in suffering is a flight from his own.
 He became a healer to avoid being healed.

-The real healers have scars.
+Real healers have scars.
 They know the territory because they've crawled through it.
 The Charlatan has credentials instead of scars.
-Certificates instead of survival.
+Certificates instead of experience.

 Gifts of the Charlatan

-When the Healer falls into his Wounded Child shadow—drowning in others' pain, unable to maintain boundaries—the Charlatan's clarity can restore balance.
+When the Healer falls into his Wounded Child shadow, drowning in others' pain and unable to maintain boundaries, the Charlatan's clarity can restore balance.

-His gift is seeing what other people miss—a willingness to look where no one else wants to.
-When that gets humbled, it can do real good.
-The hard part is using what he sees to help people rather than to use them.
+His gift is seeing what other people miss: a willingness to look where no one else wants to.
+When that ability stays humbled, it can do real good.
+The hard part is using what he sees to help people rather than to get what he wants out of them.

 Recognizing the Charlatan

-The key sign is dependency in those being "helped."
-The Charlatan leaves people weaker, more dependent, less capable of self-healing.
+The sign to watch for is dependency in those being "helped."
+The Charlatan leaves people weaker, more dependent, less capable of self-healing and self-leadership.

 Balancing the Charlatan

-Use gifts to empower: Dedicate insight to helping others heal themselves rather than creating dependency.
+Use gifts to empower: Dedicate insight to helping others heal themselves rather than creating enmeshment.

 Stay humble: Gifts are for service, not superiority.